 D38 COVID-19 Safe In-person Instruction and Protocols

 While mask usage is encouraged, they are not required for any individual inside our school buildings.
 D38 will promote and ensure a supportive and welcoming environment for all those who choose to wear a mask.
-Per current federal law, masks are still required on school buses, and as such, D38 will require the use of masks on district transportation.

 Physical Distancing, Cohorting, Cleaning